yousufmohi/ticket_checker/README.md

 - Automated movie ticket availability checks using Selenium.
 - Email notifications when tickets are available.
 - Logging of script activity and errors.
-- Option to display a "Get Tickets" button when tickets are available.
 - Uses `.env` file to store sensitive information like email credentials.

 ## Technologies